Differentiable Autoencoding Neural Operator for Interpretable and Integrable Latent Space Modeling: Numerical Experiments

-For a fixed number of Fourier modes of 8, the compression ratio (CR) of the DIANO framework is systematically varied by increasing the number of Fourier layer-upsampling blocks in the encoder and Fourier layer-downsampling blocks in the decoder.
-This approach is used to assess the interpretability of the latent structures under different levels of compression, and the results are depicted in Fig.~\ref{fig:dim_red_cylinder}c.
+For a fixed number of Fourier modes of 8, the compression ratio (CR) of the DIANO framework is systematically varied by increasing both the number of Fourier layer-downsampling blocks and Fourier layer-upsampling blocks simultaneously in the encoder and decoder, respectively.
+This approach is used to assess the coherency of the latent vortical structures under different levels of compression, and the results are depicted in Fig.~\ref{fig:dim_red_cylinder}c.
 As anticipated, the latent vorticity structures become progressively coarser as the compression ratio increases.
-In other words, the coherence and spatial resolution of the resolved vortical structures decrease when the compression is stronger, leading to a less detailed representation of the flow features in the latent space.
+In other words, the coherence and spatial resolution of the learned latent vortical structures decrease when the compression gets stronger, leading to a less detailed representation of the flow features in the latent space.
 In contrast to the previous scenario regarding the Fourier modes used, coarsening leads to a consistent increase in reconstruction error with increasing compression ratio, as reported in Table~\ref{tab:hyper1}.